 Towns and villages

 The municipal seat, Acolman de Nezahualcóyotl, has a population of 5,571 inhabitants, while the largest city (locality) in the municipality, Tepexpan, has a population of 102,667, more than 18 times as big.
 This is the largest relative difference between any municipal seat and its largest locality of any municipality in Mexico.
-The largest localities (cities, towns, and villages) are:

 You can dial 078 from any phone, where you can find free information about tourist attractions, airports, travel agencies, car rental companies, embassies and consulates, fairs and exhibitions, hotels, hospitals, financial services, migratory and other issues.